Sheth Chimanlal Nagindas Vidyalaya: Campus

 The campus is spread over 72 acres.
 It contains kindergarten to 12th grade schools, a Fine Arts College, a teachers training college, a Jain temple as well as farms and hostels.

 About the school

-At the entrance of the two-storeys building of the High School, stand two sculptures of the Goddess Saraswati and Pragna Paramita.
+Two sculptures of the goddess Saraswati and Pragna Paramita stand at the entrance of the High School's two-storey building.

 The school is a co-educational K through 12 institution.
-The campus has separate buildings for Kindergarten, Junior-High and High School.
+The campus has separate buildings for kindergarten, junior high, and high school.

 The school was selected as a multipurpose school for fine arts under the Government of India scheme.

 The school is based on Gandhian values and require students to wear Khadi (hand-spun cotton) clothes as their uniform.
 Children in all classes are encouraged to sweep and clean their own classrooms and mingle with fellow-students from diverse socio-economic backgrounds.

-Apart from academics, the school encourages an all-round development of a student through cultural and sports activities.
-The school is known for the activities in the Prayer Hall, named after the Gujarati poet, Jhinabhai Desai alias 'Snehrashmi'.
+Apart from academics, the school encourages student development through cultural and sports activities.
+The school is known for its activities in the Prayer Hall, named after the Gujarati poet Jhinabhai Desai, alias Snehrashmi.